ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-representations.md

 The adjacency list needs to explicitly store a weight with each edge.
 In the adjacency list in @fig:GraphRepresentWeighted, each linked list node is shown storing two values.
-The first is the index for the neighbor at the end of the associated edge.
+The first is the index for the neighbour at the end of the associated edge.
 The second is the value for the weight.
 As with the adjacency matrix, this value requires space to represent, typically an integer.